FAForever/fa/readme.md

 - [X] Hotbuild 'upgrade' key now takes engy-mod into account
 - [X] Spread attack now works for move, build and overcharge
 - [X] Ability to reclaim ground
+- [X] Attempt to fix bomblet spread on bombers such as UEF and Cybran T1 Bombers
+- [X] Attempt to fix Seraphim T1 Mobile AA's aim

 *Balance Changes*
 - [X] Shield and Hitbox fixes above will have balance implications of varying size
 - [X] Tempest can now build hovering Aeon Land units